-Programme Environmental objective Responsibility Deadline Refurbishment of the black water ducts (Line 100) accord-ing to the action plan "Plant C3" in the break room area up to the inlet of the waste water pre-treatment plant and juice preparation area (11 shafts and around 16 m of inliner).
-Prevention of soil and water contamination ЕМ 31/12/2022 Retrofitting of the pasteurisation facility (PA5) to SPS control.
-Reduction in consumption of fresh water Saving of detergents and disinfectants Reduction in amount of waste water produced EM 31/12/2022 Replacement of a burner in one of the existing steam boilers.
-Reduction in the nitrogen oxide emissions through instal-lation of a low NOx burner Energy saving through frequency-controlled fans EM 31/12/2023 Renewal and automation of a concentrate facility (Turbo) with WINCC control.
-Reduction in consumption of fresh water Reduction in amount of waste water produced Energy saving EM 31/12/2022 Installation of a further high-bay warehouse in the storage area.
-Creation of free areas through better use of the volume (in height) EM 31/12/2022 Refurbishment of the industrial flooring in the warehouse in order to prevent any soil and water contamination (around 450 m2).
-Prevention of soil and water contamination EM 31/12/2022 Retrofitting and expansion of biomass combustion plant for the production of steam.
-Reduction in the CO2 emissions by around 80% (~8,000 t CO2/year) by reduction in the fossil fuels used Increase in plant efficiency from 80% to 90% EM 31/12/2024
+Programme Environmental objective Responsibility Deadline Refurbishment of the black water ducts (Line 100) according to the action plan "Plant C3" in the break room area up to the inlet of the waste water pre-treatment plant and juice preparation area (11 shafts and around 16m of inliner).
+Prevention of soil and water contamination EM 31/12/2023 Retrofitting and expansion of biomass combustion plant for the production of steam in connection with the integration of an electricity generator with 1 MW power Reduction in the CO2-emissions by around 80% (~8.000 t CO2/year) by reduction in the fossil fuels used Increase in plant efficiency from 80% to 90% Auto-production of electricity from renewable sources EM 31/12/2023 Replacement of a burner in one of the existing steam boilers.
+Reduction in the nitrogen oxide emissions through installation of a low NOx bruner Energy saving through frequency-controlled fans EM 31/12/2023 Audited measuring of the CO2 emissions following SCOPE 2 Detailled measuring of the CO2 emissions and supervision of reduction from implemented actions and analysis of any additional potential actions for further reducing the emissions of CO2 EM 31/12/2023 Refurbishment of the pasteurisation facility (PA 6) to SPS control.
+Reduction in consumption of fresh water Saving of detergents and disinfectants Reduction in amount of waste water produced EM 30/6/2024 installation of a heat exchanger with a power of 6 MW (and connection to the district heating central of Alperia) Energy saving due to thermal recovery EM 30/6/2024 Installation of a further high-bay warehouse in the storage area Creation of free areas through better use of the volume (height) EM 31/12/2025 Refurbishment of the industrial flooring in the warehouse in order to prevent any soil and water contamination (around 450 m2) Prevention of soil and water contamination EM 31/12/2025